maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 also some things to improve further for 2D/3D support, but it's looking much better than before.

-This year we also hope to the new Devuan chimaera (Debian bullseye) release, further modernising our codebase and building on top of the latest and greatest that the free software community has to offer.
+This year we also hope to switch to the new Devuan chimaera (Debian bullseye) release, further modernising our codebase and building on top of the latest and greatest that the free software community has to offer.

 Finally, we're slowly but surely getting all our of userland in place, while still heavily working on device support for the devices we support.
 Once